tholonia/iching_cli/book/intro/content/iching_intro.md

 However, the three axes formed by the divisions of the 12 signs into sets of elements, i.e., a new division for each set of the four elements, show a pattern that is quite obvious in the tholonic view.
 The two additional diagonal divisions in the zodiac chart are shown as the outer borders of the tholonic chart.
 That, in itself, is validating, but what was unexpected was where the spring equinox appears in the realigned zodiac chart, which is at the 4:00 mark, which, as we saw earlier, is the “time” when the new cycle of the day begins.

 You might be thinking, *"That can't be true because if you are moving in a clockwise motion, then you are traveling through the zodiac backward.
 And if you flip the zodiac to compensate for that, then the spring equinox is not at 4:00 but at 8:00."* This would be a correct observation if we were looking at the cycle of a single year.
-However, if we consider the *precession of the equinoxes*, a 25,772-year cycle in which Earth's rotational axis shifts gradually, causing the equinox positions to move westward, this changes the perspective.
-The precession moves opposite to the yearly eastward movement of the zodiac signs, meaning that this reverse motion through the signs as we travel in a clockwise direction is perfectly accurate.
+However, if we consider the *procession of the equinoxes*, a 25,772-year cycle in which Earth's rotational axis shifts gradually, causing the equinox positions to move westward, this changes the perspective.
+The procession moves opposite to the yearly eastward movement of the zodiac signs, meaning that this reverse motion through the signs as we travel in a clockwise direction is perfectly accurate.

 Now we have a time frame that applies to both models, within which all potential relationships between the planets and the zodiac unfold.
 The 4:00 mark represents the beginning of a new cycle, which starts with the *Age of Pisces*, officially beginning around *1 BCE to 1 CE*.

 This is also the first evidence (that I have ever seen) that shows that the procession of the equinoxes could be inferred by simply looking at the zodiac model, and that the

+# ***?????***

 For those interested in such things, if 4:00 starts a new cycle, then our last “midnight” was 8,650 BCE, which marked the end of the Younger Dryas and Pleistocene Ice Age and a transition into the Holocene Epoch, and humanity’s transition into agriculture, permanent settlements, such as Gobekli Tepe in Turkey and Jericho (Palestine/West Bank), one of the world’s oldest continuously inhabited cities, which was being established around this time.
 This would have also been shortly after the proposed catastrophic events [^3][^4][^5][^6][^7][^8][^9][^10] that caused the sudden mass extinction of large animals and possibly erased many advanced civilizations, according to some hypotheses [^11][^12].